-Workers laying fiber cables in Ghana to meet the growing demand for broadband connectivity. © Tom Saater/International Finance Corporation
+Workers laying fiber cables in Ghana to meet the growing demand for broadband connectivity. © Tom Saater/IFC

 Deep, efficient, and well-regulated local capital markets create access to long-term, local-currency finance.
 They are the foundation of a thriving private sector—the key driver of jobs and sustainable growth.